surmon-china/vue-quill-editor/README.md

 </template>

 <script>

-  // You can also register quill modules in the component import Quill from 'quill' import { someModule } from '../yourModulePath/someQuillModule.js' Quill.register('modules/someModule', someModule)
+  // you can also register quill modules in the component import Quill from 'quill' import { someModule } from '../yourModulePath/someQuillModule.js' Quill.register('modules/someModule', someModule)